interbit/interbit/docs/gitbook/reference/interbit-middleware/selectors.md

 1. `state` *(Object)*: The state slice from the redux store belonging to the middleware
 1. `options` *(Object)*: An options object for specifying selection rules
   1. `root` *(Object)*: The root of the state to select from.
-Defaults to the middleware root.
-If you configure your middleware to use a different root you will need to use this option.
+Defaults to the store root.
+You will probably not need to use it.

 ### `getBlockMaster(state, { root , chainAlias })`